-Unfortunately I too often hear of paddlers with sore shoulders or those recovering from shoulder injuries.
+Unfortunately, too often, I hear of paddlers with sore shoulders or those recovering from shoulder injuries.
 These injuries range from simple strains to dislocations.
-I personally injured my shoulder (a number of years ago) during a demonstration just because I was lazy and I didn't follow my own instruction.
-I have personally witnessed four dislocations due to poor technique even though the paddlers were well informed of what "TO DO & WHAT NOT TO DO."
+I injured my shoulder (a number of years ago) during a demonstration because I was lazy and didn't follow my own instructions.
+I have personally witnessed four dislocations due to poor technique even though the paddlers were well informed of what "to do and what not to do."

 Preventing a shoulder injury is very much a skill that needs to be understood and practiced because it is so easy to get lazy and put your shoulder at risk.
 The bad news is some injuries never heal completely.
 Therefore one lazy moment or wrong movement can lead to a lifelong restriction.
 I hope this is motivation to read further and take this topic very seriously.